Sam12003/JARVIS/README.md

 ## EXAMPLES OF SUCH COMMANDS:
 1. say Hello to greet the ai
-2. say "Write {the code you want it to write} in {coding language of your choice} To Ask the Ai to write a code in any language *
+2. say "Write {the code you want it to write} in {coding language of your choice} To Ask the Ai to write a code in any language {requires internet}
 3. Tell it a math problem and it will solve it  *
 4. if you say any thing else it will ask BING COPILOT for the answer and tell you what it says